Perspective | They were names on headstones until the pandemic. Then they became reminders that ‘Georgetown was Black.’

 But you wouldn’t know that by walking through it or by thinking back to what you were taught in school.

-“I had no idea Georgetown was Black,” is a sentiment Lisa Fager hears often.
+“I had no idea Georgetown was Black” is a sentiment Lisa Fager hears often.

 She is the executive director of the Mount Zion-Female Union Band Society Historic Memorial Park.
 The foundation manages the preservation of two adjoining Georgetown cemeteries that served as the burial grounds for thousands of enslaved and free African Americans who once walked, prayed and raised families in the neighborhood.